Overview

 Staff

-DANNI PARKS – DIRECTOR (CURRENTLY ON MATERNITY LEAVE)
+DANNI PARKS – DIRECTOR

-Danni’s grant-giving experience during her 11 years at WFN has covered Asia, Africa and Latin America, her work contributing to raising and distributing over £20m in conservation grants.
+WFN Director Danni ParksDanni’s grant-giving experience during her 13 years at WFN has covered Asia, Africa and Latin America, her work contributing to raising and distributing over £20m in conservation grants.
 As Director, Danni oversees the charity’s operations, fundraising partnerships, and conservation programmes, and leads on delivery of the Whitley Awards Ceremony.
+She is passionate about supporting grassroots environmental leaders to make a difference to people and planet and helping bring effective conservation solutions to scale.
 Gaining a BSc in Zoology from the University of Sheffield in 2008, Danni worked in Indonesia, before studying for an MSc in Conservation Science at Imperial College London, completing her thesis in human-wildlife conflict.
 Danni has worked for environmental organisations including Earthwatch and the British Ecological Society.
 She is a Trustee of WildTeam UK, part of the Strategic Advisory Board for Conservation Optimism, a Mentor and Advisory Board member at the Magnolia Incentive and Co-Chair of the Conservation Evidence Working Group.
-Danni is currently on maternity leave, working on her own “small mammal” project.

-VICTORIA THOMPSON – acting DIRECTOR
+VICTORIA THOMPSON – Deputy DIRECTOR (Currently on maternity leave)

 Sarah Harris – Operations Manager